FlyingOwOL/FlyingOwOL/README.md

 - 🌱 Will soon be learning MySQL DB setup with server setup && firewalls
 - 🌱 Will soon be learning networking to work with servers
 - 🌱 Will be learning TailWind CSS library for designs
+- 🌱 Will soon be learning docker to deal with working with different OS (also to avoid "it works on my machine" talk)

 # In Progress
 - 🌱 I'm currently making static games using HTML + CSS + JS.